drewcrawford/drewcrawford.github.io/rust/index.md

 Rust has no concept of Swift properties.
 You have fields and functions, and that's it.

+You could probably roll your own with the preprocessor, if that's your cuppa tea.

 # Dispatch

 Swift's dispatch is largely an implementation detail, but is mostly static, unless you opt-in with `@dynamic` or `@objc`.